sru4607/IGME230/Content.md

 ### Controls
 - keyboard:\
-  -Some Keys are hot keys\
+  - Some Keys are hot keys\
-  -Space Pauses the game\
+  - Space Pauses the game\
-  -Ctrl is 2x speed
+  - Ctrl is 2x speed

  - mouse:\
-   -Controls which place you are selecting to show stats and place towers
+   - Controls which place you are selecting to show stats and place towers

 ### Teaching the game/New user experience aka "Onboarding"
--Tutorial level showing basics\
+- Tutorial level showing basics\
--As new mechanics are introduced\
+- As new mechanics are introduced\
-  -Game Pauses\
+  - Game Pauses\
-  -Pop-Ups are used to explain it
+  - Pop-Ups are used to explain it

 ### Player Learning
 TBD